andermoran/AngularAdvice/README.md

 ### Attribute Directives
 - These directives do not add or remove elements, only change the element it is used on
 #### ngStyle
-- Used to apply CSS styles to elements
+- Used to dynamically apply CSS styles to elements
 - In between `"` and `"` you should have a javascript object
 - You can use this in a multiple ways as long as there is a javascript object between the quotes.
 Here are a couple examples
 	1. Using a function that returns a javascript object